Magical Morning in the Elk Woods

 The bull caught him drawing his bow, but he quickly made a beautiful shot and the rest is as they say, history.
 A great morning… but little did we know that it was just getting started.

-We hunted hard, and for the most part came up empty until one magical morning.
+Cory and Russ hunted hard, and for the most part came up empty until one magical morning in the elk woods…

 Bowhunting for elk here in Idaho is a tradition for the Outdoors International team, and the 2011 season was no exception.
 We were up early and rode the 4-wheelers to the end of the road before light and took off on foot from there.
 As soon as I got to the top of the ridge I spotted multiple bulls working cows and the mountains were ringing with bugles.
 We made a quick game plan to get down into the canyon to intercept them on the way to their bedding area in the thick timber.
 It took us about an hour to work around to where we needed to be and we were hearing bulls bugle the entire way.

 We decided that I would go set up on the closest/hottest bull with Russ calling and Trevor filming us.